akolobulus/PublicSpeakingGuide/replit.md

 - July 07, 2025.
 Integrated Flutterwave payment system replacing Paystack
 - July 07, 2025.
 Removed PostgreSQL database and user review functionality - now using static testimonials only
 - July 07, 2025.
 Updated logo to "MR FED" across all pages and added author's professional photo with circular styling
+- July 07, 2025.
+Removed all npm dependencies and node_modules - now runs purely on HTML, CSS, and JavaScript with Python HTTP server
 ```

 ## Technical Notes